-iPhone and Android file transfer has been made easy with various wireless transfer apps, such as SHAREit, Zapya, Xender, etc. SHAREit has intrusive ads.
+iPhone and Android file transfer has been made easy with various free wireless transfer apps, such as SHAREit, Zapya, Xender, etc. SHAREit has intrusive ads.
 Xender has no ads but not as powerful as the other two.
 Zapya is the best choice for most iPhone and Android users.
-It is powerful and easy to use.
+It is free, powerful and easy to use.
 It contains ads, but not very annoying.
 It support file transfer through Wi-Fi, Hotspot and Wi-Fi direct.
 You can find more features and download Zapya here.

 If you need to transfer files, documents, photos, videos, music, contacts from iPhone to Android or vice versa and you have Wi-Fi, the transfer process is extremely easy.
 What you’ll need to do is connect both iPhone and Android mobile to the same Wi-Fi network, and then connect iPhone and Android through WiFi, finally select files on iPhone and send them to the Android phone wirelessly.

 Zapya is a cross-platform file transfer which is compatible with phones, computers, tablets, Android, iOS, Windows, Mac.
 We will focus on iPhone and Android smartphones in this article, but this process would work almost the same with tablets and computers too.